 London TravelWatch has reviewed of a selection of popular transport apps to see how they compare, particularly with regard to busyness and crowding information.
 Please see the latest ratings below.
 To discover how we decided on these ratings please take a look at our rating criteria document where we go through this in a bit more detail.

 Google Maps – London TravelWatch’s recommendation

 An easy to use, door-to-door journey planner that provides very good and clear information.
-It is a standout app compared to the others we’ve reviewed due to its excellent information that informs passengers how busy stations are and how crowded a Tube or train is in real time.
-Its only shortfalls seem to be around some of its accessibility information, which we have been informed is not always accurate, and in it missing some details such as the platform that a train will depart from.
+It is our top pick due to its excellent and accurate real time information that informs passengers how busy stations are and how crowded a Tube or train is in real time, which is fully integrated into the app’s journey planner.
+Its only shortfalls seem to be around some of its accessibility information, which we have been informed is not always accurate and in it missing some details such as the platform that a train will depart from.
 If this is important to you it might be best to use it in conjunction with another app.

-It is a very comprehensive app, that provides information on a broad range of different modes of transport.
+No significant changes from the last time we reviewed the app.
+It is a very comprehensive app which provides information on a broad range of different modes of transport.
 There is much more detailed information when compared to TfL Go, though some users may be overwhelmed by the number of choices it provides.
-We have been informed that their accessibility and step-free information is very reliable and that the disabled people were consulted on this to ensure that it was accurate.
-There is again, however, no information about crowding or busy trains.
+We have been informed that their accessibility and step-free information is very reliable and that disabled people were consulted on this to ensure that it was accurate.
+There remains, however, no information about crowding or busy services.

 London Live Bus Countdown

 No change since our last review.
 An excellent app to discover how far away your bus is before it arrives at the stop.
 However, like most of the apps we’ve reviewed, there is no information about crowding at stops or how busy the bus is.
 There is also no information explaining if a bus is at capacity or whether the allocated space for wheelchair users is already taken up, which could cause a lot of inconvenience.